cmjpen/VTuber-Clip-Translator/README.md

 # VTuber Clip Translator

 This project automates the process of downloading VTuber clips from YouTube, extracting hardcoded subtitles, filling in gaps in the subtitles using audio transcription, and translating the subtitles from Japanese to English.
-Transcription and translation accuracy is significantly improved due to extracting hardcoded subtitles - as these are manually transcribed and usually error-free.
+Transcription and translation accuracy is significantly improved due to extracting hardcoded subtitles over just audio to text transcription.
 Therefore, this project will work best with Japanese VTuber clips that have hardcoded subtitles and minimal other text on screen.
 For example: youtu.be/G3_M-h7u3iU

 ## Limitations and Known Issues